zms-publishing/ZMS/docs/llm_configuration.md

 ## Configuration Properties

-All configuration is done via ZMS configuration properties.
-Set these in your ZMS instance configuration.
+All configuration is done via the **ZMSLLMConnector** object in your ZMS instance.
+You can configure it through the ZMS management interface or by setting properties on the ZMSLLMConnector instance.

 ### General Settings